kaizhu256/node-utility2/README.md

-# change since 2b5fc07d
+# change since a17a4a86
-- npm publish 2015.8.2
+- npm publish 2015.8.3
-- add module-alias param to options object in utility2.docApiCreate
+- add shGitRepoBranchCommand
-- add utility2.stringHtmlSafe
+- add shGitRepoBranchUpdate and merge shBuildGithubUpload into it
 - none